A Learning Path for All

 Outdoor Education Campus

 Even in a time of declining enrollment, Lapeer Community Schools strives to offer a variety of quality learning options to their families.
 Students have the ability to make “where, when, and how” choices as they are challenged to become learners in an environment that meets their needs.
-Whether in a building, at home, or in the community, students receive support for their chosen learning path and are welcomed into the #ONELAPEER family.
+Whether in a building, at home, or in the community, students receive support for their chosen learning path.